obonaventure/cnp3/book/network/ipv4.rst

    Usage of the `Loose source route` option

-These two options are usually ignored by routers because they cause security problems.
+These two options are usually ignored by routers because they cause security problems :rfc:`6274`.

 .. index:: Internet Control Message Protocol, ICMP
 .. _ICMP: